byishimo1234-glitch/alu-shell/processes_and_signals/README.md

-File that Write a Bash script that displays a list of currently running processes.
+File that write a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process.